Atsalibram/My-Gallery/README.md

 # My Gallery
-### This project was done using Python 3.7  and Flask.##
+### This project was done using django.
 # DESCRIPTION
-Personal blogging website where you can create and share your opinions and other users can read and comment on them.
+A personal gallery application that you display your photos for others to see.
 ## User Story
-- Users are able to see the pitches other users have created and posted.
-- Users can vote on the pitch they like and give it a upvote or downvote.
+ personal gallery application that you display your photos for others to see.
-- Users are able to sign in and leave a comment.
+- Users are able to View different photos that interest them.
-- Users can register on the website.
+- Users can click on a single photo to expand it and also view the details of the photo.
-- Users are able to receive a notification message and a welcoming email once they sign up.
+- Users are able to search for different categories of photos.
-- Users can view the pitches they have created in their profile page..
-- Users can comment on the different pitches and leave feedback.
+- Users can copy a link to the photo to share with my friends.
-- Users are able to submit a pitch in any category.
+- Users are able to view photos based on the location they were taken.
-- Users can view the different categories.

 #### Technologies Used
 Python3.7
 ### Known Bugs